 GKEL has accounted for transportation cost of fly ash as change in law event as the same was agreed in principle by CERC vide Order 131/MP/2016 dated February 21, 2018 and recognized revenue amounting to Rs.
-7.84 crores for Haryana, Bihar and GRIDCO PPAs for the quarter ended September 30, 2020 and Rs.
-14.77 crore for the six months period ended September 30, 2020 post complying with the conditions mandated in this regard.
+15.75 crores for Haryana, Bihar and GRIDCO PPAs for the quarter ended December 31, 2020 and Rs.
+30.53 crore for the nine months period ended December 31, 2020 post complying with the conditions mandated in this regard.
 GKEL has filed petition with CERC for determination of compensation of transportation charges of fly ash as per Order 131/MP/2016 and is awaiting final order.

-Further, there is uncertainty regarding the final outcome of litigations as regards claims against GKEL.
-Further, during the year, GKEL has won the bid for supply of balance 150 MW to Haryana Discoms.
+Further, as detailed below there are continuing litigation with SEPCO Electric Power Construction Corporation (SEPCO) ('Capital Creditors') which are pending settlement .
+Further, during the year, GKEL has won the bid for supply of balance 150 MW to Haryana Discom.
 GKEL has signed fuel supply agreement with Coal India Limited for supply of coal from its Mahanadi Coal Field Mines for 0.36 crore ton which is within a distance of 15 KM from the plant site.
 In addition to above, GKEL has won the bid (Shakti-III) for supply of 0.04 crore ton of coal for balance 150 MW.
-In view of these matters, business plans (including expansion and optimal utilization of existing capacity, rescheduling/ refinancing of existing loans at lower rates), valuation assessment by an external expert during the year ended March 31, 2020, the management is of the view that the carrying value of the investments in GKEL held by GEL as at September 30, 2020 is appropriate.